A Game-Theoretic Framework for Autonomous Vehicles Velocity Control: Bridging Microscopic Differential Games and Macroscopic Mean Field Games: Introduction

-Compared to cooperative AV control, the non-cooperative interactions among AVs are relatively understudied.
-Game theory is a natural approach to model the non-cooperative strategic interactions among AVs, which are usually regarded as intelligent agents aiming to optimize an individual objective function.
-In the game theoretic framework, cars are referred to as ``agents" or ``players". \cite{wang2015game} formulated AVs discrete lane change and continuous acceleration selections as a differential game, where agents' optimal strategies are obtained from solving optimal control problems. \cite{Talebpour2015} modeled lane-changing behavior as a two-person non-zero-sum non-cooperative game under (in)complete information. \cite{yoo2012stackelberg,yoo2013stackelberg,kim2014game,yu2018human} developed a Stackelberg game among multiple AVs in driving or merging and a mixed-motive game in lane-changing. \cite{dreves2018generalized} modeled multiple AVs acceleration and steering angle velocity selection at intersections with the goal of avoiding collisions.
+Compared to cooperative AV control, the non-cooperative interactions among\\ \\ AVs are relatively understudied.
+Game theory is a natural approach to model the non-cooperative strategic interactions among AVs, in which each AV solved an MPC \cite{wang2015game} or MDP \cite{dreves2018generalized,li2018game,sadigh2016planning,lazar2018maximizing}.
+In the game theoretic framework, cars are referred to as ``agents" or ``players". \cite{wang2015game} formulated the discrete lane change and continuous acceleration selection of AVs as a differential game, where the agents' optimal strategies are obtained from solving optimal control problems. \cite{Talebpour2015} modeled lane-changing behavior as a two-person non-zero-sum non-cooperative game under (in)complete information. \cite{yoo2012stackelberg,yoo2013stackelberg,kim2014game,yu2018human} developed a Stackelberg game among multiple AVs in driving or merging and a mixed-motive game in lane-changing. \cite{dreves2018generalized} modeled multiple AVs acceleration and steering angle velocity selection at intersections with the goal of avoiding collisions.
 The human-cyber-physical systems (h-CPS) community extends multi-agent systems to hybrid AVs interacting with human drivers.
 For example, \cite{sadigh2016planning} designed ``local interactions" between an AV and a human driver to drive efficiently and maximize road capacity, while \cite{lazar2018maximizing} generalized the model to several AVs and HVs. \cite{li2018game} assumed that human drivers choose driving policies using hierarchical reasoning while AVs optimize car-following and lane-changing strategies based on a Stackelberg game.
 The outcomes of all the aforementioned game-theoretic models are equilibrium driving strategies.
-The computation of equilibrium may become mathematically intractable when the number of coupled agents becomes large.
-To get around, \cite{wang2015game} applied Model Predictive Control (MPC) instead of computing an equilibrium. \cite{dreves2018generalized} solved a generalized Nash equilibrium by summing up all vehicles objective functions, which is essentially a cooperative control. \cite{lazar2018maximizing} assumed that AVs can directly solve an optimization based upon their predictions of human driver actions rather than human's actual strategies.
+The computation of equilibrium may become extremely challenging when the number of coupled agents becomes large.
+To get around, \cite{wang2015game} applied Model Predictive Control (MPC) instead of computing an equilibrium. \cite{dreves2018generalized} solved a generalized Nash equilibrium by summing up all vehicles objective functions, which is essentially a cooperative control. \cite{lazar2018maximizing} assumed that AVs can directly perform optimization based upon their predictions of human driver actions rather than human's actual strategies.
 None of these studies investigated quantitatively how close the approximate solutions are to the original differential games.
-Nevertheless, because the game-based control algorithms suffer from scalability issues, all the aforementioned studies had to constrain their applications to a limited number of AVs.
+Nevertheless, because the available game-based control algorithms suffer from scalability issues, all the aforementioned studies had to constrain their applications to a limited number of AVs.
+A scalable traffic simulation framework was developed where AVs learned their optimal driving policies in a multi-agent RL environment \cite{wu2017emergent,wu2017flow,wu2017framework}, but the trained policies suffered from a lack of interpretability.